More from year 1968

 At the party, Linda told me that she thought Paul was smiling at her.
 ‘What shall I do?’ she asked.
 I told her to slip Paul a piece of paper with her phone number.
 He called her that night.
 Until then, Paul had never responded hugely to her.
 In fact, she really preferred John.
 She used to say, ‘John is very exciting.’
 Linda went with them to the airport the next day.Lillian Roxon – Linda Eastman’s friend – From “The Beatles: Off the Record” by Keith Badman

-In the evening of May 15, Lennon and McCartney (with ‘Magic’ Alex) flew back to London and landing in the early hours of the 16th.
+In the evening of May 15, Lennon and McCartney (with ‘Magic’ Alex) flew back to London and landed in the early hours of the 16th.

 "With greatly expanded text, this is the most revealing and frank personal 30-year chronicle of the group ever written.
 Insider Barry Miles covers the Beatles story from childhood to the break-up of the group."